Cataract Surgery

 Key Takeaways

-- Removes cloudy lens and replaces with clear artificial lens
+- Removes the cloudy lens and replaces it with a clear IOL

 When Is Cataract Surgery Recommended?